Twigman/fshare/README.md

 - `--config` must always be provided; the application will not start without it.
 - If `--api-key` is provided, the system will attempt to create a new key on startup.
 - `--comment` and `--highly-trusted` are only relevant when `--api-key` is used.
-- Files uploaded by users with the `--highly-trusted` flag may be rendered directly in the browser, even if the file type could potentially contain active or unsafe content (pdf, svg, etc.).
+- Files uploaded by users with the `--highly-trusted` flag may be rendered directly in the browser, even if the file type could potentially contain active or unsafe content (pdf, svg).
 Additionally, trusted API keys are allowed to create new API keys via the dedicated endpoint.